Our Story

 Director/Outreach Coordinator

-Jessica Atherton
+Jessica Gredley

 Director/Secretary

-“I’ve been in the team since 2017 and as well as my director duties, I help with the CIC’s resourcing and maintain our workshop feedback tracker.
-It’s been great watching business grow over the years and feeling like we’re really making a difference!
-Outside of my time spent on Project:WILD C.I.C, I go on lots of adventures with my dog – living just outside the Peak District I’m not short of spectacular walks and fantastic views!
-I also work for DEFRA as an Operational Researcher, analysing environmental data to inform policy decisions, which nicely combines my passion for maths and for the natural world!”
+I’ve been in the team from the start and as well as my director duties, I help with the CIC’s resourcing and maintain our various tracking systems.
+It’s been great watching the business grow over the years and feeling like we’re really making a difference!
+Outside of my time spent on Project: WILD C.I.C., I enjoy getting out in nature for a long walk (ideally in the snow!), and work as an analyst in the civil service.”

 Andrew Firth